mohammadn0man/mohammadn0man/README.md

 - 👯 I’m looking to collaborate on Any Java/DevOps related open-source project
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about CICD.
-- 📫 How to reach me:
+- 📫 How to reach me: mohammad.noman@live.in
 - 😄 Pronouns: He/Him